 Housing costs in Huntington Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The per capita income in Huntington Park in 2010 was $12,088, which is low income relative to California and the nation.
-This equates to an annual income of $48,352 for a family of four.
-Huntington Park also has one of the higher rates of people living in poverty in the nation, with 30.26% of its population below the federal poverty line.
+The per capita income in Huntington Park in 2010 was $12,127, which is low income relative to California and the nation.
+This equates to an annual income of $48,508 for a family of four.

-Huntington Park is a very ethnically-diverse city.
+Huntington Park is an extremely ethnically-diverse city.
 The people who call Huntington Park home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Huntington Park, accounting for 97.50% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Huntington Park, accounting for 97.30% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Huntington Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Huntington Park include English, Italian, Irish, and African.
+Important ancestries of people in Huntington Park include English, Irish, African, and Syrian.

 The most common language spoken in Huntington Park is Spanish.
 Other important languages spoken here include English and Vietnamese.